satb/doublespend/README.md

   * We have simulated a double spend on our local 2 node cluster

 * What happens when you run `go test`
-  * There is just a single test in the driver_test.go file which gets executed when you run `go test`
+  * In the eth module there is just a single test in the driver_test.go file which gets executed when you run `cd eth && go test`
   * This is what the test does
     * We make node1 be the bad one trying to do malicious things and node2 be the honest one.
     * Create a new address for Malice (the bad one trying the double spend), Bob, Jane and two accounts for getting the mining rewards eb1 (for node1) and eb2 (for node2)